mperignon/2016-02-04-Flagstaff/lessons/sqlite/index.md

 Frank Pabodie,
 and Valentina Roerich led expeditions to the
 [Pole of Inaccessibility](http://en.wikipedia.org/wiki/Pole_of_inaccessibility)
-in the South Pacific,
+in the South Pacific
 and then onward to Antarctica.
 Two years ago,
-their expeditions were found in a storage locker at Miskatonic University.
+records from their expeditions were found in a storage locker at Miskatonic University.

-We have scanned and [OCR][]'d the data they contain, and we now want to store that information in a way that will make search and analysis easy.
+We have scanned and [OCR][]'d their data and now want to store that information in a way that will make search and analysis easy.

 Three common options for storage are